How to Create a Comfortable Home Office Space

 Let's talk about chairs— because if you're going to be sitting for hours at a time, you need something comfortable and supportive.
 I made the mistake of using a cheap dining chair when I first started working from home, and my back paid the price.
 A few months in, I invested in a quality ergonomic chair, and it was a game-changer.

-When shopping for a chair, look for one with adjustable height, lumbar support, and a comfortable seat cushion.
-You want to be able to sit with your feet flat on the floor and your knees at a 90-degree angle.
-Don't be afraid to test out different chairs if you can— comfort is subjective, so what works for someone else might not work for you.
+When choosing a chair, look for one with adjustable height, lumbar support, and armrests.
+You should be able to sit with your feet flat on the floor and your knees at a 90-degree angle.
+Trust me, your back will thank you!

 Create a Functional Desk Setup